espruino/BangleApps/apps/lightswitch/README.md

 * __On / off__
   Single touch the widget to en-/disable the backlight.
 * __Change brightness__ _(can be disabled)_
-  First touch the widget and then retouch the screen and drag up/down until you reach your wished brigthness.
+  First touch the widget, then quickly touch the screen again and drag up/down until you reach your wished brigthness.
 * __Double tap to flash backlight__ _(can be disabled)_
   By defaut you can double tap on the right side of your bangle to flash the backlight for a short duration.
   (While the backlight is active your bangle will be unlocked.)
 * __Double tap to unlock__ _(disabled by default)_
-  If a side is defined in the app settings, your bangle will be unlocked if you double tab on that side.
+  If a side is defined in the app settings, your bangle will be unlocked if you double tap on that side.

 ---
 ### Settings